jenniferbuz/sci_coding/lessons/lesson0/README.md

 q
 ```

-Press **q** to exit less.
+Press `q` to exit less.
 Great!
-We've now learned to navigate directories, make our own directories and files.
+We've now learned to navigate directories, make our own directories and files, and read files, all without leaving the shell.

+### Manipulating files

-To copy a file, we use the **cp** command.
-Let's give our copy a creative new name like "test_file2.txt".
+Say we want to duplicate  we use the `cp` command.
+Let's give our copy a creative new name like `test_file2.txt`.

 ```bash
 cp test_file.txt test_file2.txt